jdh8/jdh8.org/_posts/2020-01-05-responders-direct-cuebid.md

 After a minor opening
 ---------------------
+We make the cuebid a versatile tool to **combine** the advantages of popular treatments.

 According to the previous section, you can have an embarrassing strong hand with no 4-card support, no biddable side suit, and no stopper in the adverse suit.
 Imagine holding the following hand at 1♣-(1♠)-?